-BIG-IP SSL Orchestrator generally presents a new paradigm in the typical network architecture.
+SSL/TLS orchestration generally presents a new paradigm in the typical network architecture.
 Previously, client/server traffic passed encrypted to inline security services, which then had to perform their own decryption if they needed to inspect that traffic.
-When BIG-IP SSL Orchestrator is integrated into the security architecture, all traffic to a security device is decrypted-including user names, passwords, and social security and credit card numbers.
+When BIG-IP SSL Orchestrator is integrated into the security architecture, all traffic to a security device is decrypted-including usernames, passwords, and social security and credit card numbers.
 It's therefore highly recommended that security services be isolated within a private, protected enclave defined by BIG-IP SSL Orchestrator.
-It's technically possible to configure BIG-IP SSL Orchestrator to send the decrypted traffic anywhere that it can route to, but this high-risk practice should be avoided.
+It's technically possible to configure BIG-IP SSL Orchestrator to send decrypted traffic anywhere that can be reached by the routing setup, but this is a high-risk practice that should be avoided.